-Letters of guarantee have been provided to third parties by the Bank to make payments on behalf of customers in the event of a specific transactions amount to 1.481 [October 31,2015 - 1.361].
+Letters of guarantee have been provided to third parties by the Bank to make payments on behalf of customers up to 1,705 [October 31, 2016 - 1,481].

 In the normal course of operations the Bank, as set out in its Bylaws, indemnifies directors and officers in certain circumstances, to the extent permitted by law, against certain claims that may be made against them as a result of their services to the Bank.
 The Bank may be required to indemnify directors, officers and such person's heirs or legal representatives for costs incurred as a result of civil, criminal or administrative actions to which such person is made a party in certain circumstances.
 The duty of the Bank to indemnify is further contingent on the director or officer meeting certain criteria in the By-laws, such as to have acted honestly and in good faith with a view to the best interest of the Bank.
 The nature of the indemnification prevents the Bank from making a reasonable estimate of the maximum potential amount that the Bank would be required to pay such persons.
 No amount has been accrued in the financial statements with respect to this indemnification.